stimms/misterjames/blog/source/_posts/building-your-project-should-be-pretty-quick.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/niCDYdrCOu0" frameborder="0" allowfullscreen></iframe>

 A huge thanks to the leaders there on the ASP.NET team who do the weekly standup and share their insight in this area.

+## How About You?

+Do you have any tips for others using Visual Studio?
+Any tricks you think have helped you reach performance nirvana?
+Please share your thoughts below!

 Happy Coding!